 The law states a person must not drive in a public place without due care and attention.

-If, for example, a driver was in a car park and while reversing struck a passing motorbike driver, a charge for carless driving may be put to the vehicle driver.
+If, for example, a driver was in a car park and while reversing struck a passing motorbike driver, a charge for careless driving may be put on the vehicle driver.

 If a driver is found liable for this offence, 5 penalty points may be endorsed on the driver’s licence record.

-If death or serious bodily harm is caused to an injured party due to the carless driving, a person can be liable to imprisonment for up to two years and/or a fine of up to €10,000.
+If death or serious bodily harm is caused to an injured party due to careless driving, a person can be liable to imprisonment for up to two years and/or a fine of up to €10,000.